More about Planswell

 Cons:

-1. Fees and Expenses: Mutual funds charge fees for their professional management and operational costs, which can reduce investors’ overall return on investment.
+1. Fees and Expenses: Mutual funds charge fees for their professional management and operational costs.
+This can reduce investors’ overall return on investment.

-2. Less Control: Investors in mutual funds have limited control over the specific assets within the fund’s portfolio, as these decisions are made by the fund manager.
+2. Less Control: Investors in mutual funds have limited control over the specific assets within the fund’s portfolio.
 This can be a drawback for investors who prefer to make their own investment decisions or have a unique investment strategy.

-3. Tax Inefficiency: Mutual funds may generate taxable events, such as capital gains distributions, even if an investor does not sell their shares.
+3. Tax Inefficiency: Mutual funds may generate taxable events even if an investor does not sell their shares.
 This can create tax liabilities for investors who hold mutual funds in a taxable account.

 Stocks:

 Stocks are the highest-risk, highest-reward investment option out of the three.
-They represent a tiny piece of ownership of the company who sold the stock, and are generally easy to buy and sell quickly if you need to liquidate assets.
+They represent a tiny piece of ownership of the company who sold the stock.
+They’re generally easy to buy and sell quickly if you need to liquidate assets.

-In the long term, a well-diversified stock portfolio is expected to appreciate at about 10% annually, which far outpaces bonds and mutual funds’ expected growth.
+In the long term, a well-diversified stock portfolio should appreciate at about 10% annually.
+This far outpaces bonds and mutual funds’ expected growth.

 Bonds:

 Bonds are IOUs sold by governments, corporations, or municipalities.
-They offer an allegedly guaranteed return on investment, plus regular coupon payments (usually every six months) based on a variable interest rate.
+They offer an allegedly guaranteed return on investment.
+You also get regular coupon payments (usually every six months) based on a variable interest rate.

-Widely considered the safest investment option, the expected return on bonds is much lower than that of stocks.
-As of this writing, a US government I Bond offers a 4.3% interest rate, which is much lower than the 10% you could expect long-term from a diversified stock portfolio.
+Widely considered the safest types of investments, don’t expect higher returns like with stocks.
+As of this writing, a US government I Bond offers a 4.3% interest rate.
+This is much lower than the 10% you could expect long-term from a diversified stock portfolio.

 Mutual funds

-Basically, a lot of low-level investors pool their resources to invest in a mutual fund, which has specified investment goals.
+Mutual funds allow many low-level investors to pool their resources and invest in a mutual fund with specified investment goals.
 Then, a mutual fund manager makes decisions about how to invest based on those goals.

-Mutual funds tend to be relatively low-risk and have a low bar to entry in terms of investable capital.
+Mutual funds tend to be safer investments and have a low bar to entry in terms of investable capital.
 You do, however, end up paying management fees to your mutual fund manager, which reduces your overall return on investment.

 Which is better, stocks, bonds, or mutual funds?